Equivariant algebraic K-theory of G-rings

 We proceed to show that we have an equivalence on basepoint components, so these spaces have the same higher homotopy groups.
 This shows that the definition of \cite{FHM} of higher equivariant $K$-groups for a ring with trivial $G$-action agrees with the one given in \myref{higher groups}.

-Again, we will follow Quillen's nonequivariant proof.
+Again, we will follow Quillen's nonequivariant proof \cite{quillen1}.
 We recall the definition of cofinality and then state the result that leads to showing that cofinality gives an equivalence on higher $K$-theory.
-The proof is in \cite{quillen1} and a great exposition is also given in \cite{bertplusq}.

 \begin{definition} A monoidal functor $F \colon S \ra T$ is cofinal if for every $ t\in T$ there is $t'\in T$ and $s \in S$ such that $ t\oplus t' =F (s).$ \end{definition} \begin{proposition}[\cite{quillen1}]\mylabel{cofinality} If $F \colon S \ra T$ is cofinal and $\Aut_{S}(s) \cong \Aut_{T} (F(s))$ for all $s\in S$, then the map $B(S^{-1}S) \ra B(T^{-1}T )$ induces an equivalence of basepoint components. \end{proposition}